Whix100/Connectify/guidebook/getting-started.md

 ## A Quick Aside on Fluix

 Another material you will need is Fluix, which you have already encountered in making growth accelerators.
-It is made by throwing charged certus, redstone, and nether quartz in water.
+It is made by throwing charged nether, redstone, and nether quartz in water.
 Doing this automatically is "left as an exercise for the reader."

-The <ItemLink id="charger" /> is required to produce <ItemLink id="charged_certus_quartz_crystal" />., if you haven't made one already.
+The <ItemLink id="charger" /> is required to produce <ItemLink id="charged_nether_quartz_crystal" />., if you haven't made one already.

 ## Inscribing Some Processors